Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: December 2, 2024

 The landscape of new mesothelioma treatments is constantly evolving.

-Oncologists say the future of all cancer treatment is personalization.
+Oncologists say that personalized treatment is the future of cancer care.
 The one-size-fits-all approach is a thing of the past.
-In the future, doctors will examine your genes, the DNA in your tumors and biomarkers in your blood to decipher which drugs will directly target your cancer.
+In the future, doctors will use your genes, tumor DNA and blood biomarkers.
+They will find which drugs will target your cancer.

 Advice From a Mesothelioma Survivor